AmyShafer/Dolemite-Productions-Directory/README.md

 ## Technologies

-Dolemite's Directory was created using Node.js, MySQL2, Inquirer, and JavaScript.
+Dolemite's Directory was created using Node.js, MySQL2, Inquirer, JavaScript, and Kung-Fu!

 ## Mockup